karlkristopher/craftberlin/README.md

 # Berlin Craft Beer

-* Mobile-friendly directory of craft beer bars, brewhouses, and bottleshops around Berlin.
+* Mobile-friendly directory of craft beer bars, brewhouses, and bottle shops around Berlin.
 * **[Click here](https://berlin-craft.herokuapp.com/)** to see working version of deployed project.

 #### Built with: